Enjoy the bold and complex aromas of Mezcal with our Artisanal Barro Negro Mezcal Sets.

 Please contact us for wholesale and industry enquires.
 We make large orders for weddings and events.

-Plates are available in a natural matte finish and glassed finish.
-Mezcal cups and vessels are also available in other design variations.
+Plates are available in a natural Matte finish or burnt black finish, they can also be glassed if you prefer a glazed look.
+Mezcal cups and vessels are also available in other design variations and colors.

 We have a strong commitment to ethically made and fairly traded products.

 By developing direct personal relationships based on communication, transparency, and mutual respect, we have established fair trading partnerships with the artisans and their families.

 When you purchase our products you are supporting communities of Mexican artisans by empowering them to preserve their traditional art and cultural heritage.